konradzaba/konradzaba.github.io/_posts/2020-09-12-Solution-to-slow-BinaryReader-on-mobile-devices.md

 	//...
 }
 ```
-What happended is I read all the bytes to memory.
+What happened is I read all the bytes to memory.
 Then, I created a MemoryStream with these bytes and BinaryReader instance to read bytes from the MemoryStream (essentially RAM).
 And as a result in my case, the performance on mobile device improved from 17 seconds to around 2 seconds.